Hawaii Retirement Savings Program: Honolulu and Maui Employer Compliance Guide – RetirementMandate.com

 1. Verify your current retirement benefit offerings — do you already have a qualifying plan?

-2. Confirm whether Hawaii Saves applies to your business size and industry
+2. Confirm whether the Hawaii Retirement Savings Program applies to your business size and industry

 3. Check your enrollment deadline